GroupEnvoy: A Conversational Agent Speaking for the Outgroup to Foster Intergroup Relations: Qualitative Results

-Participants (\Exp{}) \punit{7/9} perceived GroupEnvoy as responsive to ingroup values without exhibiting sycophancy.
-Participants attributed this responsiveness to two factors: a recurring pattern of empathy, acknowledgment, and appreciation at the opening of each response, and the incorporation of ingroup perspectives into GroupEnvoy's arguments. \begin{quote} \textit{``The responses seemed to include ideas from the Chinese students' side (such as holding parties and events), while also aligning somewhat with ours.''} \punit{EP1} \end{quote}
+Participants in the experimental condition \punit{EP1, EP2, EP3, EP5, EP7, EP8, EP9} perceived GroupEnvoy as responsive to ingroup values without being sychophantic, attributing this to both its empathic and appreciative openings, and its integration of ingroup perspectives into arguments. \begin{quote} \textit{``The responses seemed to include ideas from the Chinese international students' side, such as holding parties and events, while also aligning somewhat with ours.''} \punit{EP1} \end{quote}

-This responsiveness was generally well-received, reporting a sense of warmth and approachability \punit{EP8, EP9}.
-In contrast, some participants perceived sycophancy in GroupEnvoy's responses \punit{EP4, EP6}.
-EP4 expressed concern that accommodating the ingroup undermined the value of the cross-cultural dialogue: \begin{quote} \textit{``This is a conversation between people from different cultural backgrounds.
+This responsiveness was generally well-received, with participants \punit{EP8, EP9} reporting a sense of warmth and approachability.
+However, some participants \punit{EP4, EP6} perceived sycophancy in GroupEnvoy's responses.
+EP4 expressed concern that accommodating the ingroup would undermine the value of intercultural dialogue. \begin{quote} \textit{``This is a conversation between people from different cultural backgrounds.
 If the AI accommodates us by ignoring those differences, it defeats the purpose.''} \punit{EP4} \end{quote}